acoppes/acoppes/site/_drafts/ecs2.markdown

 Even though the previous [previous part](/2023/07/13/design-decisions-when-building-games-using-ecs.html) was super complete (now that I read it again), I have a couple of new examples that I want to share related with how I am using ECS (entity component system) approach when making games.

-# Scripting System
+# Scripting

 As I mentioned before, I am using ECS for Ship Miner (and my other prototypes).
 In particular I am using [leoecs-lite](https://github.com/LeoECSCommunity/ecslite) as the ECS solution and I built my own systems and tools over it.

-One important system I have is the Scripting System, and it allows me to have a way to have custom logic for my entities but using the same components.
-I named my scripts `Controllers` (all the related systems contains that keyword in their name).
+One important feature is to be able to have specific logic that only runs for some entities.
+For that purpose I have a scripting system over ECS, my scripts are named `Controllers` and are stored in a `ControllersComponent`, and then I have systems to process them.

 For example, the Repair Drone script looks something like this: